satuelisa/StatisticalLearning/README.md

 inputs may (and usually will) repeat.
-We fit the model to these "fake" data sets and compare the fits, but simply averaging over the losses here suffers from the fallacy of using the same data for testing and validation, resulting in "artifically low" error estimates.
+We fit the model to these "fake" data sets and compare the fits, but simply averaging over the losses here suffers from the fallacy of using the same data for testing and validation, resulting in "artificially low" error estimates.
 Read Section 7.11 for more details on this.

 A conceptual toy example for this as well is available at